 - Terminated shows the number of subscriptions you have force-ended.

 Selecting the relevant status in the filters on the Report page will show you a list of subscriptions, and you can also download the XLS report and filter by Subscription status (column S).
-In general we suggest reviewing this file every 1-2 weeks to ensure you have control over any overdue subscriptions.

 If you wish to force end a customer's subscription, you can terminate it in the Report pages.
 Locate the subscription in question and select Terminate on the drop down menu.
 This will immediately invalidate the subscription meaning it cannot be scanned in the app.